lxaw/JojosBizarreAdventurePoseEstimator/README.md

 * https://youtu.be/NQvAatfP9nw

 ## :grey_question: What is it?
 * Uses CMU's OpenPose to detect key body angles.
-For me these were the arms, but I have included legs too.
 * To detect angles, I use the law of cosines (see prior GitHub repo that I made)
+* Compares these frame angles and finds the closest JoJo pose.
 ## :zap: Features:
 * Detects body angles!
 * Stores body angles!